-The analyst or engineer may have several objectives in mind when a short-circuit current magnitude is calculated.
+The nuclear power plant analyst or engineer may have several objectives in mind when a short-circuit current magnitude is calculated.
 Obviously, the worst-case current should be appropriate to the objective, and a set of assumptions that leads to a worst-case calculation for one purpose may not yield worst-case results for another purpose.